Aptima® Mycoplasma genitalium Test

 Treatment considerations

-• Stage 1: Recommended Regimens if M. gen Resistance Testing Is Available:
+• Recommended Regimens if M. gen Resistance Testing Is Available:

-• If macrolide sensitive: 100 mg orally 2x/day for 7 days of Doxycycline, followed by 1 g orally initial dose of Azithromycin, followed by 500 mg orally 1x/ day of Azithromycin for an additional 3 days (2.5g total)
+• If macrolide sensitive: 100 mg orally 2x/day for 7 days of Doxycycline, followed by 1 g orally initial dose of Azithromycin, followed by 500 mg orally 1x/ day for an additional 3 days (2.5 g total) of Azithromycin.

 • If macrolide resistant: 100 mg orally 2x/day for 7 days of Doxycycline, followed by 400 mg orally 1x/ daily for 7 days of Moxifloxacin

-• Stage 2: Recommended Regimen if M. gen Resistance Testing Is NOT Available:
+• Recommended Regimen if M. gen Resistance Testing Is NOT Available:

 • 100 mg orally 2x/day for 7 days of Doxycycline, followed by 400 mg orally 1x/daily for 7 days of Moxifloxacin

-Sensitivity of detection in patients with known M. genitalium infections6,7:
+Sensitivity of Detection in Patients with M. gen Infections:12-14

 %